Read our recent article for five ways to encourage families to practice decoding strategies in reading at home.

 These guidelines for decoding apply to reading any and all written languages, whether they use the Latin, Cyrillic, Arabic, Hebrew, Devanagari, or any other alphabet.

 If you think kids are the only ones that decode words — think again!
-Adults use decoding skills in reading all the time.
+Adults use decoding strategies all the time.

 When was the last time you encountered a new name of a person or place that you’ve never seen or heard spoken before?
 You probably tried to sound it out, at least in your head.
 That’s decoding in action.
-Over time and with enough exposure, kids and adults alike recognize these new words faster and more readily, which supports their fluency in reading them in the future.
+Over time and with enough exposure, kids and adults alike recognize these new words faster and more readily.
+Recognizing and pronouncing written words is a crucial skill for reading fluency.

-The science of reading refers to the body of scientific research spanning multiple disciplines all about how kids learn to read most effectively.
+The science of reading refers to a body of research spanning multiple disciplines all about how kids learn to read most effectively.
 Thanks to this empirical literature, educators know that decoding skills are just one of many interrelated, teachable elements that form a student’s reading ability.

-One of the most critical reading research insights about decoding is that it must be taught explicitly and systematically — students need to fully understand “the code” of a language in order to successfully decode it in written form.
+Of note: reading must be taught explicitly and systematically — students need to fully understand “the code” of a language in order to successfully decode it in written form.

-Decoding skills in reading don’t develop in isolation in the classroom, either.
-Kids are exposed to letters and words all around them all the time, offering ample opportunity for kids to practice these essential literacy skills and build their phonemic awareness.
+Decoding skills don’t develop in isolation or only in the classroom, either.
+Kids are exposed to letters and words all around them all the time, offering ample opportunity to practice these essential literacy skills and build their phonemic awareness.

 And who could better support these everyday learning moments than families!